What Is Gypsum Underlayment, and What Is It Used For?

-Gypsum Underlayment (also known as gypsum floor, gyp floor, gypsum concrete or gyp concrete) is a building material composed of a mixture of gypsum plaster, Portland concrete, and sand.
+Gypsum Underlayment (also known as gypsum floor, gyp floor, gypsum concrete or gyp concrete) is a building material composed of a mixture of gypsum plaster, portland concrete, and sand.
 The product is normally batched onsite and pumped into place.

-While there are many potential applications for gyp underlayment, the following are the top 5 applications for gypsum underlayment in commercial construction:
+Here are the top 5 applications for gypsum underlayment in commercial construction:

-Application 1 – Fire ratingwhatIsGypsumUnderlayment650x552
+Application 1 – Fire rating

 Application 2 – Sound reduction